SpeechBlender: Speech Augmentation Framework for Mispronunciation Data Generation: Introduction

-Data augmentation techniques are recently proved to be quite effective to overcome the data scarcity for MD.
-Techniques involved (\textit{i}) modifying the canonical text with mismatched character pair keeping its original word-level speech intact \cite{non_ASR_3}; (\textit{ii}) using Text-To-Speech to synthesize `incorrect stress' samples along with modified lexical stress \cite{l2_GEN_SSL}; (\textit{iii}) using a mixup technique, in feature space -- based on phone-level GOP pool to design word level training data \cite{mixup}; and (iv) using error distance of the clustered self supervised learning model embedding to replace the phoneme sound with another close sound unit \cite{ssl, ssl_2}.

-The aforementioned techniques simulate mispronunciation errors by finding a target phoneme unit, in a different -- text, feature or audio space, and use it to replace the current unit.
-However, the L2 learners' pronunciation is highly affected by their native phoneme set \cite{l2_arctic} and `Cut/Paste' approach reuses the available information without generating any new feature variation in phoneme level.
-Thus making such mixup -- Cut/Paste augmentation methods less efficient.
+Data augmentation techniques are proven to be quite effective in overcoming scarcity in MD.
+Techniques involved (\textit{i}) modifying the canonical text with mismatched character pair keeping its original word-level speech intact \cite{non_ASR_3}; (\textit{ii}) using Text-To-Speech to synthesize `incorrect stress' samples along with modified lexical stress \cite{l2_GEN_SSL}; (\textit{iii}) using a mixup technique, in feature space -- based on phone-level GOP pool to design word level training data \cite{mixup}; and (\textit{iv}) using error distance of the clustered self supervised learning model embedding to replace the phoneme sound with another close sound unit \cite{ssl, ssl_2}.
+These techniques are heavily motivated by the `Cut/Paste' approach.
+However, the L2 learners' pronunciation is highly affected by their native phoneme set \cite{L2_effect,l2_arctic}, which makes such mixup -- Cut/Paste augmentation methods less efficient.

-In this study, we introduce \textbf{SpeechBlender} -- a simple fine-grained data augmentation pipeline for generating mispronunciation errors in low-resource settings.
-The SpeechBlender framework linearly interpolate raw input signals utilizing different masks and mixing factors, allowing to modify different regions of a target phoneme.
-Moreover, the proposed framework generates new training samples using only good pronunciation units and thus capable of generating MD training data from any native/non-native speech datasets.